Skip to main content

 PRP therapy is an effective and minimally invasive way to address joint pain.
 PRP utilizes growth factors and proteins from your blood to relieve inflammation and improve joint performance in people of all ages, and the treatment is quick, mostly painless, and fast-acting.

-Tucson Wellness MD
+PRP and Regenerative Therapy at Tucson Wellness MD

 At Tucson Wellness MD, we empower you to live the life you want by giving you the tools and the medical care needed to help you live longer, stronger, and better.
 Whether you want to burn fat to accelerate weight loss, please take advantage of our beauty services, or reduce the need for invasive surgery along your pain relief journey.
 Tucson Wellness MD is interested in your best self.